camunda/camunda-bpm-platform/engine-rest/engine-rest-openapi/README.md

 #### Formats

-The `format` fields define further what is the type of properties.
+The `format` fields further define the type of properties and parameters.
 For more information, please check the [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification/blob/3.0.2/versions/3.0.2.md#dataTypeFormat).
 The common types used in the documentation are `int32`, `binary`, `date-time`.
 Example:
 Specify the `date-time` format of the date properties whenever is possible,
 ```